The Ishango Bone: Evidence for Intentional Arithmetic Design in the Upper Palaeolithic?: Analysis of Numerical Arrangements in Columns G and D

-One exploratory adjustment was applied by interchanging the positions of the numbers 11 and 21 in Column D, as illustrated in Figure 4, to examine whether this would affect the overall numerical arrangement.
+One exploratory adjustment was applied by interchanging the positions of the numbers 11 and 21 in Column D, as illustrated in Figure 6, to examine whether this exchange would affect the overall numerical arrangement.

 This adjustment resulted in a grouping resembling that observed in Column G, where both the outer pair and the inner pair of numbers each sum to 30.
-The modification appears to produce a more symmetrical arrangement, as shown in Figure 5.
+The modification appears to produce a more symmetrical arrangement, as shown in Figure 7.

 Upon rearranging the two numbers in Column D, the adjusted numerical arrangement was examined further.
-It was observed that the upper and lower groupings (11 + 19 in Column G and 21 + 9 in Column D), when summed, appear to produce a total of 60, which is identical to the total obtained from the middle groupings (13 + 17 in Column G and 11 + 19 in Column D). \\ Additionally, an apparent pattern emerges across Columns G and D, as illustrated in Figure 6.
-The duplicated numbers 11 and 19 appear diagonally in relation to one another under this interpretive reading.
-Each duplicated number occurs once in each of two separate rows and once in both columns.
-Furthermore, the doubled number 11 appears only in the upper quadrant, while the doubled number 19 appears only in the lower quadrant.
+Multiple patterns across the entire data set could be observed upon this exploratory adjustment. \\ One pattern emerges across Columns G and D, as illustrated in Figure 8.
+The duplicate numbers 11 and 19 appear diagonally relative to one another.
+The doubled number 11 appears only in the upper quadrant once in each column and row, while the doubled number 19 appears only in the lower quadrant, also in each column and row.

-Further investigation indicates that each non-doubled number, when summed with its adjacent doubled number in its respective row and column, appears to yield an identical total, as illustrated in Figure 7, forming the sums 24, 28, 32, and 36.
-The four sums also appear to follow an incremental pattern increasing by 4 (24→28→32→36).
+Another more complex pattern could be found, where each unique number is summed with its adjacent doubled number in its respective row and column; it appears to yield identical totals, as illustrated in Figure 9, forming the sums 24, 28, 32, and 36.

-In light of the mathematical patterns in Columns G and D, which extend when Column D’s symmetry is restored by addressing the observed inconsistency, the overall arrangement can be interpreted as following a mathematically coherent structure.
-This observation raises the possibility that a structural mathematical pattern may also be present in Column M. Furthermore, the fact that these patterns emerge only after resolving the inconsistency in Column D may suggest that the arrangement may not have been intended to be viewed in a fixed static position, though it is equally possible that the inconsistency reflects an unintentional irregularity.